 “Virgil Blue said nothing.

-“So Jango decided to walk.
+“So Jango decided to take a walk.
 He left the monastery and stepped down steep cliffs—there were no carved steps so long ago, but Jango was spry enough to make do—and greeted birds hiking up.
 Oran dora!”

 The students concurred: “Oran dora!”

 “Jango came to a bird-statue shading a stone man with its wings.
 The bird and man stood on a stone box with a hinged panel.
 Jango bowed to it.
 Oran dora!”